johro897/HASS-JablotronSystem/README.md

 ## Enable MQTT support
 **Alarm_control_panel**

+If you are using an external MQTT Broker, for instance on a secondary Pie, you can set mqtt_external as True.
+This will remove some issue I noticed when the other pie was restarted.
 If the mqtt: component has been properly configured on the local host (directly connected to the Jablotron system), the alarm_control_panel will publish states and listen for changed alarm states automatically.
 You could specify which topics should be used.
 - The `state_topic` will be used for announcing new states (MQTT messages will be retained)
 - The `command_topic` will be used for receiving incoming states from a remote alarm_control_panel.